zeitraumdev/iPadLIDARScanExport/README.md

 This project shows how to export an OBJ file of the 3D mesh created by an ARKit 3.5 Application with the iPad Pro (4th generation).

-It is based on the [Visualising and Interacting with a Reconstructed Scene][1] sample by Apple and leverages the Model I/O framework to convert and assamble and export the mesh.
+It is based on the [Visualising and Interacting with a Reconstructed Scene][1] sample by Apple and leverages the Model I/O framework to convert, assamble and export the mesh.

 ## The magic happens in the [ViewControllers][2]:
 ``` swift